 One of the most frequently asked questions I see in Macrame groups is how to price Macrame items.

-Asking other people how to price your work is the worst approach you can take to starting your Macrame business.
-The price of your Macrame item needs to be determined and calculated by YOU according to:
+Asking other people how to price your work is the worst approach you can take to start your Macrame business.
+The price of your Macrame item needs to be determined and calculated by YOU according to your:

 - Material cost – What did it cost you to make something?

 - Hours worked – What is your hourly rate?

 - Competitive research – What are local businesses or online stores asking for similar pieces?

 - Who you’re selling it to – Are you selling it online or to friends and family?